What is Dematerialisation: Meaning, Process & Benefits

 How does Dematerialisation Work?

-Dematerialisation is a systematic process to convert physical share certificates into electronic certificates.
+The dematerialisation of shares process involves converting physical share certificates into electronic form through a Depository Participant.
 This process eliminates the dependence on brokers and other intermediaries for trading securities.
-Dematerialisation gives shareholders complete control.
+Dematerialisation of shares gives shareholders complete control.

-The Dematerialisation process also relieves you of additional expenses.
+The Dematerialisation of the securities process also relieves you of additional expenses.
 It simplifies the trading process by providing a safe platform for global investors to invest, interact, and earn.
 Thus, by using technology, Dematerialisation simplifies trading.

 Table of Content